Painting the Town on Sept. 23, 2017

-The City of Valdosta, Valdosta Main Street, Annette Howell Turner Center for the Arts, and the Public Art Advisory Committee invite artists and artist teams to submit their conceptual designs to be considered for the 2nd Annual Dumpster Art event in Valdosta.
+The City of Valdosta, Valdosta Main Street, Annette Howell Turner Center for the Arts, and the Public Art Advisory Committee invited artists and artist teams to submit their conceptual designs to be considered for the 2nd Annual Dumpster Art event in Valdosta.
 On Sept.
-23, selected artists will have the opportunity to creatively paint one of three unsightly, but necessary, garbage dumpsters located in the downtown Valdosta area.
+23, the selectied artists will have the opportunity to creatively paint and transform the dumpsters into beautiful pieces of public art for the downtown Valdosta area.

 View the 2016 Dumpster Art Project

-The project selection team seeks skilled and spirited artists who are interested in creating public art that celebrates life in the city.
-The artists will submit their artistic conceptual designs by Aug.
-31 for one of three downtown dumpsters (Dimensions: long sides=71”L x 56”H; short sides=56”H x 54”W).
+The project involves finding skilled and spirited artists who are interested in creating public art that celebrates life in the city.
+The artists submit their artistic conceptual designs in August for one of three downtown dumpsters (Dimensions: long sides=71”L x 56”H; short sides=56”H x 54”W).
 Dumpster Art will provide beautiful visuals for downtown visitors and significant exposure for the artists.
-The artists will oversee the fabrication of the public art.
+The artists oversee the fabrication of the public art.
 Completion of the project is expected by Sept.
 23, at 5 p.m.

 Community artists and teams located throughout South Georgia and North Florida are invited to submit their conceptual designs.

 No artist fee.
-Paints and some supplies provided.
+Paints and supplies provided by Whitehead Industrial Company.
 Dumpsters will be steam cleaned and will receive a coat of primer base paint prior to the start of artists’ work.

 Project Selection Team

-The project selection team will work closely together to select creative, beautiful artwork that reflects the community spirit of downtown based on the artist’s application, description, and design.
-This team includes at least one member from each of the following: the City of Valdosta, Turner Center for the Arts, Valdosta Main Street, Public Art Advisory Committee and the Central Valdosta Development Authority.
-The final conceptual designs will be approved by the project selection team on Sept.
-8, and the selected artists may pick up a preparation packet Sept.
-11-15.
+The project selection team works closely together to select creative, beautiful artwork that reflects the community spirit of downtown based on the artist’s application, description, and design.
+This team includes at least one member from each of the following: the City of Valdosta, Turner Center for the Arts, Valdosta Main Street, Public Art Advisory Committee and the Public Arts Advisory Committee.
+The final conceptual designs are approved by the project selection team.

 Deadline to Apply